Why Preflights Keep Repeating Despite Access-Control-Max-Age

 Does Access-Control-Max-Age work with credentials: 'include'?

 Yes.
-Credentialed preflights are cached the same way as non-credentialed ones, keyed by origin, URL, method, and headers.
-The server must reflect the exact origin (not *) for the cache entry to be used.
+Credentialed preflights are cached by the same mechanism, keyed on (origin, url, method, headers).
+The server must reflect the exact requesting origin — not * — for the cache entry to be valid and reused on subsequent calls.

-Why does Safari appear to ignore my 24-hour preflight cache?
+Why does Safari appear to ignore a 24-hour preflight cache?

-How do I force a preflight cache refresh during deployment?
+How do I invalidate the preflight cache after a deployment?